Islamophobia and Hate Crimes Against Muslim Americans Endanger Everyone

 Beginning in 2006, widespread racist anxiety over the ascendancy of black political leader Barack Obama to the U.S. presidency apparently provoked a renewed frenzy of unbridled racism and xenophobia to ooze out of the social fabric of the nation.
-This has been subsequently exacerbated by policies of the Donald J. Trump administration and its flirtation with the racist, anti-immigrant Alt-Right.
+This was subsequently exacerbated by policies of the Donald J. Trump administration and its flirtation with the racist, anti-immigrant Alt-Right.

-This new surge of bigotry sweeping the USA has multiple targets — including blacks, Latinos, Jews, immigrants, and others — but following the "9/11" terrorist atrocities of 11 September 2001, bigotry and racist attacks began to be particularly focused against America's Muslim population.
+This new surge of bigotry sweeping the USA has had multiple targets — including blacks, Latinos, Jews, immigrants, and others — but following the "9/11" terrorist atrocities of 11 September 2001, bigotry and racist attacks began to be particularly focused against America's Muslim population.
 As Robert Steinback detailed in a Summer 2011 analysis in the Intelligence Report published by the Southern Poverty Law Center, "in Muslims, those inclined to bigotry may have found their perfect bogeyman."

 U.S. Muslims in the crosshairs

 "Nearly a decade after the 9/11 terrorist attacks, a new wave of bigotry and discrimination is affecting the everyday lives of many Muslim Americans" likewise warned an article in the St. Louis Beacon (29 March 2011), citing Thomas E. Perez, assistant attorney general for civil rights for the U.S. Department of Justice (DOJ), and several Muslim leaders.
 Testifying at a hearing chaired by U.S. Senator Dick Durbin, (Democrat of Illinois), Perez noted that "We continue to see a steady stream of violence and discrimination targeting Muslim, Arab, Sikh and South Asian communities."